sbogucki12/book-page/readme.md

-# Book Landing Page
+# The Ghosts We Carry - Landing Page

-A minimal, sleek website for promoting and distributing a book manuscript.
+A minimal, sleek website for promoting and distributing "The Ghosts We Carry" manuscript.
 This landing page allows visitors to access a draft of the manuscript by submitting their email address.

 ## Features